robertstef/DistanceVectorRouting/design.md

-router_redo.c:
+`router.c`

 This source file contains the main code to run the router.
 This file calls all initialization functions and sets up all necessary parameters.
 The code in this file polls the passive socket for new connections.
-When a new connection is requested, the connections is accepted and the name of the router is send to the neighbour and an ack is awaited.
+When a new connection is requested, the connection is accepted, the name of the router is send to the neighbour, and an ack is awaited.
 Once the connection has been acknowledged, the new receiving socket is added to the list of other receiving sockets.

-On a timeout from poll, occurring every 2 seconds, the router table will be printed the stout, connections to neighbouring routers will be checked.
-If neighbouring routers have disconnected, we will try to re-establish the connection.
+On a timeout from poll, occurring every 2 seconds, the router table will be printed the stout and connections to neighbouring routers will be checked.
+If neighbouring routers have disconnected, the program will attempt to re-establish the lost connection.
 Lastly, our router table will be sent to all outgoing neighbouring routers.

-socketmanage.[ch]:
+\
+`socketmanage.[ch]`

 These files contain all necessary code to manage socket file descriptors for both outgoing and incoming connections.
-This decision was made in an attempt to store and manage sockets all in single file, with the acception of router.c accepting incoming connections.
-The file defines a struct to store info for our outgoing neighbour connections.

 This file performs 3 primary functions, first is to log incoming connections.
 Each socket will be set to non blocking so the program can run asynchronously.